MP 2 Image Manipulation II

 MP 2.1: Testing

-After compiling, you can run the Image
+After compiling, you can run the Image tests with the following command:

 ./testimage

-If execution goes smoothly, images named brightened.png
+If execution goes smoothly, images named brightened.png, flipped.png, and

-will be created in your working directory.
+inverted.png will be created in your working directory.
 These files can be

-ed with their respective solution images: soln_brightened.png
+diffed with their respective solution images: soln_brightened.png,

-.
+soln_flipped.png, and soln_inverted.png.
 Do not assume that if two images

 look similar that they match perfectly.
-Use a utility such as diff
+Use a utility such as diff to check

 for correctness.